Healthy Peach Cobbler

 • Preheat the oven to 180C/350F.
 Grease a 9 x 13-inch dish and set aside.

 • In a mixing bowl, combine all your filling ingredients and mix until combined.
+The peaches should be evenly coated and glossy.
 Transfer to the greased dish and spread out in an even layer.
 Place it in the oven and par-bake it for 15 minutes.

 • While the peach filling is baking, prepare the biscuit topping.
 In a mixing bowl, whisk together the almond flour, arrowroot powder, baking soda, and salt.
 Add the coconut oil, maple syrup, and milk, and whisk together until a thick dough remains.

 • Remove the baking dish from the oven.
 Drop spoonfuls of the biscuit topping onto the peaches.
-Place back in the oven and bake for a further 15-20 minutes, or until golden brown on top.
+Place back in the oven and bake for a further 15-20 minutes, or until golden brown on top and the peaches are bubbling.

-• Remove the peach cobbler from the oven and let it sit for five minutes, before serving.
+• Remove the peach cobbler from the oven and let it sit for 10-15 minutes before serving.

 Notes

-TO STORE: Leftover peach cobbler should be stored in the refrigerator, covered in an airtight container, for up to 1 week.
+TO STORE: Leftover peach cobbler should be refrigerated in an airtight container for up to 1 week.
+Don’t be surprised if a little peach juice settles around the edges as it sits- that’s completely normal.

 TO FREEZE: Place leftover portions of the cobbler in a freezer-friendly container and freeze them for up to 6 months.
-You can also portion them in single serving containers.
+I often freeze individual portions for an easy dessert whenever a craving strikes.

 Nutrition